Sage-Bionetworks-IT/packer-ami-template/README.md

 # packer-ami-template
-A template for quickly getting a new packer AWS AMI project started.
+A template for quickl getting a new packer AWS AMI project started.

 __Note__: The files in this template are specifically to build a Ubuntu distribution.
 You may need to modify it slightly to work with other distros (redhat, aws linux, windows, etc..)